 Claimant is one of three children substantially disabled by autism and other conditions, all three housed and cared for by Mom, a divorcee.
-The other two children are Claimant's twin brother, and Claimant's half-brother.
+The other two children are twins, and Claimant is their half-brother.
 The Service Agency has been providing personal assistant services to assist Mom, along with respite care.
-The Service Agency asserts that In-Home Supportive Services (IHSS) is a generic service that could provide support to Mom.
+The Service Agency asserts that In- Home Supportive Services, IHSS, is a generic service that could provide support to Mom.
 The Service Agency seeks termination of the personal assistant services, because it appears that the generic service is available, and it appears the Service Agency has concerns that Mom has not made a real effort to obtain the IHSS services.